Casting¶

 yggdrasil.spark.cast |

 Each module registers its converters on import.
-Always reach the optional engines via their lib.py guard so base installs stay functional:
+Always reach the optional engines via yggdrasil.lazy_imports so base installs stay functional:

 Polars¶